 Fat transfer is a surgical method for restoring volume to the facial fat compartments.
 Using this alone or in combination with a facelift can provide optimal results to patients.

-Figure 1: Left image shows skin incision placed in a natural skin crease.
+Figure 1: Top image shows skin incision placed in a natural skin crease.
 The SMAS is incised and undermined.
 This dissected area is then elevated.
-The centre and right images show the posterior and superior direction of repositioning the face and neck tissues, and these are sutured in place.
+The centre and bottom images show the posterior and superior direction of repositioning the face and neck tissues, and these are sutured in place.

 Myth #2: Botulinum toxin and fillers (non-surgical facelifts) can achieve the same results as a surgical procedure